-to the Zur Kritik, 117 where the "great sociologist," i.e., Marx, expounds the principles of historical materialism.
-Having quoted Marx's words, Bogdanov declares that the "old formulation of historical monism, without ceasing to be basically true, no longer fully satisfies us" (p.
-37).
-The author wishes, therefore, to correct the theory, or to develop it, starting from the principles of the theory itself.
+In his article "The Development of Life in Nature and Society" (1902, see From the Psychology of Society, p.
+35, et seq.), Bogdanov quotes the well-known passage from the preface to Zur Kritik, 101 where the "great sociologist", i.e., Marx, expounds the basis of historical materialism.
+Having quoted Marx's words, Bogdanov declares that the "old formulation of historical monism, without ceasing to be basically true, no longer fully satisfies us" (37).
+The author wishes, therefore, to correct the theory, or to develop it, starting from the basis of the theory itself.
 The author's chief conclusion is as follows:

-"We have shown that social forms belong to the comprehensive genus - biological adaptations.
-But we have not thereby defined the province of social forms; for a definition, not only the genus, but also the species must be established...
-In their struggle for existence men can unite only with the help of consciousness: without consciousness there can be no intercourse.
-Hence, social life in all its manifestations is a consciously psychical life...
-Society is inseparable from consciousness.
-Social being and social consciousness are, in the exact meaning of these terms, identical" (pp. 50, 51, Bogdanov's italics).
+"We have shown that social forms belong to the comprehensive genus-biological adaptations.
+But we have not thereby defined the province of social forms; for a definition, not only the genus, but also the species must be established....
+In their struggle for existence men can unite only with the help of consciousness without consciousness there can be no intercourse.
+Hence, social life in all its manifestations is a consciously psychical life....
+Sociality is inseparable from consciousness.
+Social being and social consciousness are, in the exact meaning of these terms, identical" (50, 51, Bogdanov's italics).

-That this conclusion is absolutely alien to Marxism has been pointed out by Orthodox (Philosophical Essays, St. Petersburg, 1906, p.
-183, ff.).
-But Bogdanov responded simply by abuse, picking upon an error in quotation: instead of "in the exact meaning of these terms," Orthodox had quoted "in the full meaning of these terms."
-This error was indeed committed, and the author had every right to correct it; but to raise a cry of "mutilation," "substitution," and so forth (Empirio-Monism, Bk.
-III, p. xliv), is simply to obscure the essence of the point at issue by wretched words.
-Whatever "exact" meaning Bogdanov may have invented for the terms "social being" and "social consciousness," there can be no doubt that the statement we have quoted is not correct.

-"Social being" and "social consciousness" are not identical, just as being in general and consciousness in general are not identical.
-From the fact that in their intercourse men act as conscious beings, it does not follow that social consciousness is identical with social being.
-In all social formations of any complexity - and in the capitalist social formation in particular - people in their intercourse are not conscious of what kind of social relations are being formed, in accordance with what laws they develop, etc. For instance, a peasant when he sells his grain enters into "intercourse" with the world producers of grain in the world market, but he is not conscious of it; nor is he conscious of the kind of social relations that are formed on the basis of exchange.
-Social consciousness reflects social being - that is Marx's teaching.
+That this conclusion has nothing in common with Marxism has been pointed out by Orthodox (Philosophical Essays, St. Petersburg, 1906, p.
+183, and preceding).
+But Bogdanov responded simply by abuse, picking upon an error in quotation: instead of "in the exact meaning of these terms", Orthodox had quoted "in the full meaning of these terms".
+This error was indeed committed, and the author had every right to correct it; but to raise a cry of "mutilation", "substitution", and so forth (Empirio-monism, Bk.
+III. p. xliv), is simply to obscure the essence of the point at issue by wretched words.
+Whatever "exact" meaning Bogdanov may have invented for the terms "social being" and "social consciousness", there can be no doubt that the statement we have quoted is not correct.
+Social being and social consciousness are not identical, just as being in general and consciousness in general are not identical.
+From the fact that in their intercourse men act as conscious beings, it does not follow at all that social consciousness is identical with social being.
+In all social formations of any complexity-and in the capitalist social formation in particular - people in their intercourse are not conscious of what kind of social relations are being formed, in accordance with what laws they develop, etc. For instance, a peasant when he sells his grain enters into "intercourse" with the world producers of grain in the world market, but he is not conscious of it; nor is he conscious of the kind of social relations that are formed on the basis of exchange.
+Social consciousness reflects social being-that is Marx's teaching.
 A reflection may be an approximately true copy of the reflected, but to speak of identity is absurd.
-Consciousness in general reflects being - that is a general principle of all materialism.
-It is impossible not to see its direct and inseparable connection with the principle of historical materialism: social consciousness reflects social being.
+Consciousness in general reflects being - that is a general thesis of all materialism.
+It is impossible not to see its direct and inseparable connection with the thesis of historical materialism: social consciousness reflects social being.